Self Sufficient People: 18 Things They Do Without Realizing It

 2 – Take responsibility

 Self-sufficient individuals take responsibility for their lives.
 They don’t depend upon others to tell them how to do something.
 They’ll figure out how to pay their bills or get their car repaired.
 These folks also take responsibility by admitting when they’re wrong.
 They know they’re not perfect, and they’re quick to say, “I was wrong.”
 To them, mistakes are learning opportunities, not reasons to get defensive.
 Be ready for your self-sufficient friend to ignore your suggestions for them.
-It’s not in their DNA to depend upon anyone else.
+It’s not in their DNA to depend on anyone else.

 3 – To be self-sufficient means giving up control

-Your sufficient friend knows how to take charge of their life, but they aren’t a control freak about it.
+Your sufficient friend knows how to take charge of their life, but they aren’t a control freak.
 This friend understands that some things in life are out of their control.
 They accept this yet stay strong.
 Your friend may rely upon faith or something else to anchor them when things get complicated.
 Self-sufficient people know when to let go or fight for something, which helps them stay peaceful in tough times.
 That’s why they make such great friends.

 4 – Confident